talshorer/git-dissect/README.md

 when using `git-dissect`.

 ### Configuration
+__WARNING__: The configuration scheme is not final and will likely be moved into `git config` at some point to allow for easier management across multiple repositories.
 `git-dissect` uses a JSON configuration to manage its hosts.
 The configuration is a JSON object, where each member represents one host.
 It is best demonstrated with an example: